A Look at Your Solar Panel Savings Potential and the Cost of Not Going Solar

 The Cost of NOT Installing Solar

-Here’s his mathematical breakdown for the cost of NOT going solar.
-It’s a look at what the average homeowner’s costs will be over the next 25 years if they don’t install solar, continue renting their energy, and experience a 3% annual rate increase (which is fairly typical in the markets we serve) :
+He looked at what the average homeowner’s costs will be over the next 25 years if they don’t install solar and continue renting their energy.
+They pay roughly 3% annual rate increase (which is fairly typical in the markets we serve).

 Your Cost for Installing Solar

 It’s important to realize that the initial cost and the long-term savings for installing solar vary from person to person.

 It’s not because solar companies don’t want to advertise a price, hoping they can pull one over on you once you take the bait.
 Energy needs, costs, and solar panel incentives vary from person to person and state to state.
 Realizing solar panel savings requires a customized and laser-focused approach.
 If solar companies handed out cookie-cutter solar system designs and prices, it wouldn’t have a great result.

 For a greater understanding of what goes into determining your cost for solar panel installation, see our article 5 Factors that Affect Your Total Solar Panel Installation Cost.

 Hopefully, this has helped you better understand the answer to the multi-tiered question “Do solar panels save money?”

 When you take a step back, look at the full picture, and work with a solar company that has both engineering and financial expertise – the answer is undoubtedly yes.